-Tyler Booker: All-American OL releases his top five schools on his birthday
+Tyler Booker: All-American OL releases his top 5 schools on his 17th birthday

 “That was the day I fell in love with football,” Booker said recently.
 “As soon as I was born, my Dad put a football in my little bed.”

-Booker just “felt ready” to cut his list to these five schools.
+Booker just “felt ready” to cut his list to five schools.

 “I won’t be cutting off communication,” he said.
 “But I will just be focusing on these five schools and taking my officials to these five schools.
 I’m going to take an official to all of these schools.”